tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 To modify the parameters of the stored access policy, you can call the access control list operation for the resource type to replace the existing policy, specifying a new start time, expiry time, or set of permissions.
 For example, if your existing policy grants read and write permissions to a resource, you can modify it to grant only read permissions for all future requests.
 In this case, the signed identifier of the new policy, as specified by the `ID` field, would be identical to the signed identifier of the policy you are replacing.

 To revoke a stored access policy, you can either delete it, or rename it by changing the signed identifier.
 Changing the signed identifier breaks the associations between any existing signatures and the stored access policy.
-Deleting or renaming the stored access policy immediately effects all of the shared access signatures associated with it.
+Deleting or renaming the stored access policy immediately affects all of the shared access signatures associated with it.

 To remove a single access policy, call the resource's Set ACL operation, passing in the set of signed identifiers that you wish to maintain on the container.
 To remove all access policies from the resource, call the Set ACL operation with an empty request body.